sverweij/mscgen_js/msgenny.md

 A note on quotes
 ----------------
 Just like in *mscgen*, in *ms genny* labels need to be surrounded by quotes.
-To make entry more easy, however, in most cases *ms genny* allows to forego quotes.
-Only when a label contains a comma or semicolon, enclosing quotes are mandatory.
-This is because the parser won't be able to figure out whether it's part of the string or ending the arc.
+To make entry more easy, however, in most cases *ms genny* allows you to skip the quotes.
+Only when a label contains a comma or a semicolon, enclosing quotes are mandatory.
+This is because in those cases the parser won't be able to figure out when the declaration of the arc (or entity) would end:

     a => b : "hello b";  # works
     a => b :  hello b;   # works